roberte777/keep-it-secret.nvim/README.md

 ```

 ## Setup
 Below is a sample setup with the default configs.
-If you do not wish to change the default configs, not setup call is required
+If you do not wish to change the default configs, no setup call is required.
+Additionally, the wildcards are lua's wildcard syntax, not regex!

 ```lua
 require("keep-it-secret").setup({